arqex/amdrequire/README.md

 Let's have a look at the options of the config method:
 ### paths
-Define some named requires, so to use those modules it is not needed to write their full path, just the name defined here.
+Defines some named requires, so to use those modules it is not needed to write their full path, just the name defined here.
 The paths are relative to the basePath attribute.

 **Note**: This named requires only affects to AMD ```require```s so you won't be able to call ```require('world')``` outside a ```define`` to get the *world* module.
 ### basePath